SUMMERxYANG/Course_Notes/README.md

-These are my notes taken in markdown + latex macros and snippets, then rendered using custom HTML.
+These notes were taken in markdown using latex macros and snippets, then rendered using custom CSS.